Vessel9817/onion-site-template/README.md

 - Kafka is currently implemented independently and requires further integration to communicate with other components
-- Express is currently implemented independently, but is fully functional by exposing a port in `docker-compose.yml`.
+- Express is currently implemented independently, but is fully functional through the debug container
-  A development-only container to do this is planned.